Ayush1206jain/Supply-Chain-Management-System/README.md

 - Support for offset-based pagination (`page`, `limit`), sorting (`asc`, `desc`), and status-based filtering (`syncStatus` and live blockchain status).
 - Interactive filter bar in the UI with instant loading indicators.

-### 🎨 Premium UI/UX Polish
-- Custom-built dark/light theme toggle using global CSS variables and responsive glassmorphism styles.
-- Skeleton shimmer loaders for seamless asynchronous updates.
-- Micro-animations, clipboard-copying utilities for blockchain hashes, and a scroll-triggered footer tagline that glides into view when scrolling to the page bottom.

 ---

 ## 🏗 System Architecture